Lexxn0x3/CloudControlledRoboter/docs/HowToDocument.md

 The `nav_order` determines the order of the page in the navigation.

 ## Nested Navigation
 To define a nested navigation structure using the front matter in your Markdown files for Just the Docs, you'll need to specify hierarchy keywords like parent, grand_parent, etc., to establish relationships between pages.
-Here's how you can do it:
+Parent also need to have a `has_children: true` Here's how you can do it:

 In your main page (e.g., docs.md), you might have: